Deformations of Reproducing Kernel Hilbert Spaces on Homogeneous Subvarieties of the Unit Ball: Introduction

+\begin{rem} The notion of constructing tractable homogeneous varieties was introduced in \cite[Section 7]{davidson2011isomorphism}.
+Definition \ref{Definition 1.4} draws heavily on this notion of construction.
+In fact, the only fundamental difference is that the present definition allows any homogeneous variety that has an extension to a tractable homogeneous variety, in the following sense, to be also a tractable homogeneous variety: Let $V$ be a homogeneous variety in $B_{d}$.
+We say that $V$ has an extension to a tractable homogeneous variety, if there is a tractable homogeneous variety $W$ that contains $V$ s.t. for every invertible linear transformation $A:\mathbb{C}^{d}\longrightarrow\mathbb{C}^{d}$, if $A$ is isometric on $V$ then $A$ is isometric on $W$.
+This allows our main results for homogeneous varieties to cover as many varieties as possible. \end{rem}

+For the general setting of varieties, we show that given a fixed variety $V$ that contains at least two points, then a small deformation of $H_{V}$ via a RKHS isomorphism leads to a small deformation of its multiplier algebra $\mathcal{M_{\mathit{V}}\mathit{:=}\textrm{Mult\ensuremath{\left(H_{V}\right)}}}$ via a multiplier algebra isomorphism.
+Each one of these cases leads to a small deformation of $V$ via a multiplier biholomorphism.
+This continues a long standing research program on the isomorphism problem for irreducible complete Pick algebras \cite{agler2000complete}.

-For more background on the DruryArveson space and its multiplier algebra, see for example \cite{key-3}, \cite{key-10} and \cite{key-200}.
-For more background on the isomorphism problem, see for example a survey on the isomorphism problem for complete Pick algebras \cite{key-17} by Salomon and Shalit and a work by Hartz on the isomorphism problem for multiplier algebras of Nevanlinna-Pick spaces \cite{key-11}.
-See also recents works in 2024 by Mironov \cite{key-14} and by Deb, Nureliyan, and Shamovich \cite{key-9}.
+In Subsection \ref{subsec:The-Main-Problem}, we formally state the main problem of this research for the general setting of varieties.
+In Subsection \ref{subsec:Main-results}, we present the main results in the paper.
+In Subsection \ref{subsec:Background-on-isomorphism problem}, we introduce a short background for the isomorphism problem.
+For more background on the isomorphism problem, see the works \cite{davidson2011isomorphism} and \cite{davidson2015operator} by Davidson, Ramsey and Shalit.
+Also, see a survey \cite{salomon2016isomorphism} by Salomon and Shalit on the isomorphism problem for complete Pick algebras .
+Also a work \cite{hartz2017isomorphism} by Hartz on the isomorphism problem for multiplier algebras of Nevanlinna-Pick spaces.
+Also, see \cite{deb2024deformations} and \cite{ahmed2025multiplier}.

+In Subsection \ref{subsec:Preleminaries} below, we introduce a short background on the Drury-Arveson space $\mathcal{H}_{d}^{2}$ and its multiplier algebra $\mathcal{M}_{d}$.
+Also, we present the main definitions and notations for the isomorphism problem.
+For more background on the Drury-Arveson space and its multiplier algebra, see for example \cite{arveson1998subalgebras}, \cite{hartz2023invitation} and \cite{hartz2025operator}.
+For more background on the theory of reproducing kernel Hilbert spaces, see for example \cite{aronszajn1950theory}.